 Corporate-Cost of revenue, excluding technology costs, decreased \$20 million, or 70%, for the year ended December 31, 2021 compared to the prior year.
 The decrease was primarily due to a decline in severance costs of \$21 million associated with the reduction of our workforce in 2020 and a decline in impairment charges of \$2 million related to an impairment recorded in the prior year associated with capitalized implementation costs related to a specific customer.
 The decrease was partially offset by a \$3 million increase in labor costs resulting from an increase in stock-based compensation, primarily associated with previously awarded performance-based units.
-See Note 4.
-Restructuring Activities, to our consolidated financial statements for further details on restructuring activities.
 See Note 13.
 Equity-Based Awards, to our consolidated financial statements for further details on stock-based compensation.